crest4.classify

 An object representing the sequence similarity search.

-Makes use of the seqsearch
+Makes use of the seqsearch module.
+For reference:

 - Setting

-to 5 means XML output. - Setting
+-outfmtto 5 means XML output. - Setting

-to 6 means tabular output. - Setting
+-outfmtto 6 means tabular output. - Setting

-to 7 means tabular output with comments.
+-outfmtto 7 means tabular output with comments.

-287 def search(self): 288 """A method to launch the sequence similarity search."""
-289 # Launch the search algorithm # 290 return self.seqsearch.run()
+288 def search(self): 289 """A method to launch the sequence similarity search."""
+290 # Launch the search algorithm # 291 return self.seqsearch.run()

 A method to launch the sequence similarity search.

-which is a percentage (e.g. 2)
+Using the parameter self.score_drop, which is a percentage (e.g., 2)

 indicating a drop, we compute the minimum remaining amount of score

-allowed, as a fraction (e.g. 0.98).
+allowed, as a fraction (e.g., 0.98).

 Parses the output of the sequence search program used which returns

-a list of QueryResult
+a list of QueryResult objects from the SearchIO.parse module.

 The list contains one Query object per sequence that was originally